 OMC students earn recognition in NAACP’s BHM contest

-Jennifer Kisasu took first place in the 2020 Black History Month essay/poetry/art contest sponsored by a local unit of the NAACP, and classmate Brianna Clark was runner-up.
-They received prizes of $125 and $75, respectively, during the Kentucky Black Authors Expo at the Lyric Theatre & Cultural Arts Center in late February.
+Opportunity Middle College student Jennifer Kisasu took first place in the 2020 Black History Month essay/poetry/art contest sponsored by a local unit of the NAACP, and classmate Brianna Clark was runner-up.
+They received prizes of $125 and $75, respectively, during the recent Kentucky Black Authors Expo at the Lyric Theatre & Cultural Arts Center.
 Honorable mention went to Chelsea Kieh and Otreyvien Taylor.
 The contest topics included “Why Black History Month is important to me,” unrecognized black achievers, and civil rights heroes.
+All four students attend Opportunity Middle College, an alternative academic program that enables FCPS students to earn credit from Bluegrass Community & Technical College while still in high school.
 Henry Clay High School is the home site for Jennifer and Brianna, while Chelsea is affiliated with Lafayette and Otreyvien with Frederick Douglass.